DeathPoison/2WheelControl/README.md

 This application was writen to Controll a two Wheel Robot based on Tinkerforge!

+Start this Script by execute the control.py file with Python!

 You need the following Tinkerforge Bricks to run this Python Script:
 	- 1x Master Brick
 	- 2x DC Brick